lfit/releng-global-jjb/docs/jjb/lf-macros.rst

 lf-infra-wrappers-common
 ------------------------

-Provides lf-infra recommended wrappers which should be used in every job-template.
-It's meant to be used by more specific wrappers below.
+Provides lf-infra recommended wrappers for use in every job-template.
+Include this wrapper when creating more specific platform wrappers to ensure they pick up the common settings.

 lf-infra-wrappers
 -----------------

-Provides lf-infra recommended wrappers which should be used in every job-template that's run on Linux systems.
+Provides lf-infra recommended wrappers for use in every job-template targetting Linux systems.

-This wrapper requires that a managed file called `npmrc` exists in the Jenkins.
+This wrapper requires a managed file named ``npmrc`` to exist in Jenkins.
 The main use case here is to point to a npm proxy, on Nexus for example.
-The type of the file should be "Custom file".
-You can set various npmrc settings in it.
-Documentation on npm configuration can be found at https://docs.npmjs.com/files/npmrc.
-If you are not using npm then it is fine for the file to be empty.
+Set the file type to "Custom file".
+You can set any npmrc settings in it, documentation on npm configuration is available at
+<https://docs.npmjs.com/files/npmrc>.
+If you are not using npm then create an
+empty file.

 Example npmrc: